Web Scraping is making

 Unfortunately, hackers have no such ethics.

 Cybercriminals have begun using freely available marketing tools to scrape websites for data.
-A recent example is data from 500 million LinkedIn users put up for sale on the dark web.
-It includes:
+A good example came from 2021 when a data set of 500 million LinkedIn users was put up for sale on the dark web, which included:

 A cybercriminal can use this information to attack companies through employee information, build targeted spear-phishing campaigns, and select targets for identity theft.
 With the popularity of remote work and the increased use of personal devices for conducting work, hackers can use this data to circumnavigate enterprise network security.